Verdagon/Vale/docs/Generics.md

 func bork<T, Y>(a T) Y where T = Y { return a; }
 ```

-Because the placeholder for T is of course not equial to the placeholder for Y.
+Because the placeholder for T is of course not equal to the placeholder for Y.

 So, we populate placeholders one at a time, doing a solve inbetween each new one.